All told, I spent two nights in the ICU, and three days in the hospital. This comprised:

 Several frantic calls to the hospital later, it turned out to be just another example of bureaucracy and insurance specificities that I would come to be oh so familiar with in the coming months.
 See, there are three kinds of short acting insulin: Novolog, Humalog and Apidra.
 They’re essentially the same, although they all sort of hit and stay in your system in slightly different ways.
 Most insurance companies have partnered with one of the three – mine, it turns out, was a Humalog company and wasn’t going to pay for Novolog without a Prior Authorization.
 So, I got a Humalog prescription called in instead – an easy fix for a stupid, wasteful, ridiculous insurance-related problem.

 I could write another blog about the tedium of insurance negotiations.
 Everything – literally, literally everything – has been a battle to keep all my medication affordable while still getting the medication I actually need.
 But you know what?
-That blog would be boring as FUCK, and frankly I don’t want to re-live any of the insurance shit anymore than you guys want to read about it.
+That blog would be boring, and frankly I don’t want to re-live any of the insurance stuff anymore than you guys want to read about it.
 Suffice it to say, having a chronic disease without being a billionaire pretty much sucks.